-Countries can take different stances to foreign home ownership.
-Most countries have no restrictions on foreign buyers at all, but some do.
-Australia doesn’t allow foreign buyers to buy existing properties and insists on new builds only.
+Countries take different stances on foreign homeownership.
+Most countries have no restrictions on foreign property buyers at all, but some countries do.
+Australia does not allow foreign buyers to buy properties that are resale and insists on new builds only.
 Canada has implemented a 15% foreign buyers’ tax in some cities for non-residents.
-Do your due diligence and research the rules and regulations in your desired country beforehand.
-Your lawyer and estate agent will be able to offer further guidance.
+Do due diligence and research the rules and regulations beforehand.
+All lawyers and estate agents offer further guidance.

 Brexit did not determine the home-buying rights of international property markets because each country sets its own rules and regulations.
 Likewise, the UK government has not amended any laws regarding buying a home overseas.
 So yes, you can still buy property overseas.
 The vital aspect of research is tax.
 For example, UK property investors in Spain used to pay 18% tax on rental income, but this increased to 24% after Brexit because they were no longer European citizens.